robertmcnees/open-my-window/geocode/README.md

 # Overview

-The purpose of geocode is to take a zip code and return lat long coordinates that can be used to look up weather data.
+The purpose of geocode is to take a postal code and return lat long coordinates that can be used to look up weather data.

 ## Tech